tinitiate/AWS-CLI-Installation/README.md

 - Run the following command to configure CLI
 ```
-      aws configure -- profile "Name of the profile"
+      aws configure --profile "Name of the profile"

       AWS Access Key ID [None]: enter your access key